-4. Hooks are your very best friend.

 Step into your closet (or as far into your closet as you can get).
 Do you see any wall space that is not covered by clothes?
 Put a hook there.
 Or better yet, if you've got the space, put a whole rack of hooks, like Annie of Live Simply by Annie did.
 This is a great way to reclaim wasted space, and you can use those hooks for practically anything: jewelry, belts, purses, clothes that have been worn for half a day and aren't quite dirty but also aren't quite clean.

 5. Store suitcase in the space above the closet door.

 Another brilliant use of hooks is for hanging suitcases in the otherwise wasted space inside the closet and above the door.
 Lightweight out-of-season items can be stashed in the suitcases — just don't forget they're there!
-Read more and see more photos of this idea in action at Indecent Order.
+Read more and see more photos of this idea in action at Indecent Order (now defunct).

 6. Hang things on the inside of the closet door.

-[NEW VERSION]